 What is that smell?

-Sometimes, near the inlet of each pond you may notice that it smells a little like a pool.
-Treated wastewater in the City of Ocala is disinfected with sodium hypochlorite or chlorine bleach, since inlets are the first area the water is exposed to air after leaving the wastewater reclamation facilities, it will often smell strongest there.
+The microorganisms that are working hard, consuming excess nutrients in the water, off-gas or release waste during dawn and dusk, which can sometimes give off a strong sulfur smell.
+These smells and gases are not harmful.
+Sometimes, near the inlet of each pond, you may notice that it smells a little like a pool.
+Treated reclaimed in the City of Ocala is disinfected with sodium hypochlorite (chlorine bleach).
+Since inlets are the first area the water is exposed to air after leaving the water reclamation facilities, it often smells strongest there.

 What is the plan for the invasive species that currently inhabit the park area?